mobalab/rag-chat-for-amazon-bedrock/readme.txt

 **How It Works:**

 1. Configure your AWS credentials and Amazon Bedrock Knowledge Base in the plugin settings
-2. Your WordPress posts and pages are automatically synchronized to Amazon Bedrock
+2. New WordPress posts and pages are automatically synchronized to Amazon Bedrock when saved or deleted
+3. Existing content can be synchronized using the export function in the Content Management page
-3. Visitors can use the chat interface to ask questions about your content
+4. Visitors can use the chat interface to ask questions about your content
-4. Amazon Bedrock retrieves relevant content and generates intelligent responses using your WordPress data
+5. Amazon Bedrock retrieves relevant content and generates intelligent responses using your WordPress data

 **Requirements:**